chriscsykes/wgss10blog-client/README.md

 - It is cool to see the webpack recompile automatically whenever a change is made in the CSS.

 ## What Didn't
-- I originally wrote my index.js in normal Javascript so I had to go back after already deploying my website and change it to Jquery.
+- I originally wrote my index.js in normal JavaScript so I had to go back after already deploying my website and change it to jQuery.

 ## Screenshots
 The deployed webpage: